ffrank/ffrank.github.io/_posts/2014-09-26-applying-external-nodes.markdown

 ---
 layout: post
 category: bugs
-tags: puppet bug apply environments
+tags: [ puppet, bug, apply, environments ]
+summary: Learning environment basics, with a bold venture into the brave new world of directory environments.
 ---

-Learning environment basics, with a bold venture into the brave new world of directory environments.

 ### Sudden breakage of puppet apply for some users